 #9 How Much Are HOA Fees?

 Homeowner fees are determined by the governing board of the HOA, which is made up of the homeowners.
 Also, fees can vary from a couple of dollars to hundreds of dollars.
 Additionally, the fees will vary, depending on what common areas are to be maintained.
-For instance, communities with community pools, clubhouses, gated areas etc., homeowners in condo or townhouse communities may pay more than single-family homes.
+For instance, communities with community pools, clubhouses, gated areas, etc. may charge accordingly.
+Homeowners in condo or townhouse communities may pay more than single-family homes.
 Additionally, these communities may cover exterior maintenance, roof maintenance, pest control, water or trash services.
 The fees should reflect the support and services provided to the communities.tionall

 #10 About the Community

-When I first moved into the Mountain Park Ranch Community, I could not believe how little I had to pay for my HOA Fees based on all it covered.
+When I first moved into the Mountain Park Ranch Community, I could not believe how little I had to pay for my HOA Fees considering all the amenities!
 This is especially relevant because this planned community has approximately 2650 acres.
 Additionally, it has 3 community centers.
 HOA fees cover the 3 swimming pools, spas, tennis courts, volleyball, picnic areas, and kids play areas.
 One of the swimming pools is heated!
 This community also has many beautiful common areas for homeowners to enjoy.
 With all that, the semi-annual fee now is only $150.
 WOW

 #11 Where is Mountain Park Ranch?

 Mountain Park Ranch is located in the South East Valley of the city of Phoenix.
-This area of Phoenix is called Ahwatukee by local residences.
+Also, this area of Phoenix is called Ahwatukee by local residences.
+Ahwatukee is one of 15 villages within the city of Phoenix.
 Additionally, this area is immediately south of the South Mountain Park and west of I-10.
 This area extends on the south to Pecos Rd, soon to be part of the South Mountain 202 Freeway.
 Below is the map courtesy of the Life in Ahwatukee website showing where Mountain park ranch sits in relation to the entire Ahwatukee area.

 The Mountain Park Ranch planned community is located around Chandler Blvd and Ray road, west of Interstate 10 and just south of South Mountain.
 Typically as you drive through the area you will see the mountain views and rolling hill landscape.
 Additionally, there are many common areas that the Mountain Park HOA does a great job in taking care of for this low fee.